blueberry-devs/blueberry-desktop/README.md

 Search and play tracks from **SoundCloud**, **YouTube**, **Spotify**, and **Yandex Music**, with synced lyrics, a reactive shader background, and an infinite "wave" queue generator — no account or authentication required.

-> **Disclaimer:** Blueberry Desktop is an independent, unofficial, community-built project.
-It is **not affiliated with, endorsed by, sponsored by, or in any way officially connected to** Yandex LLC, Yandex Music, or any of their subsidiaries or affiliates.
-Any resemblance in name or UI concept to Yandex Music is coincidental/inspirational only — no Yandex trademarks, branding, logos, or proprietary assets are used, and no Yandex source code is included.
-"Yandex" and "Яндекс Музыка" are trademarks of their respective owners.
-This project only talks to Yandex's public catalog API for optional chart/search data, exactly as any third-party client is free to do, and is licensed entirely separately from and independently of Yandex's own software.

 ## Preview

 <p align="center">